Bobris/BTDB/Doc/Relations.md

 ### Enumerate ###
             IEnumerator<Person> GetEnumerator();
 Enumerates all items sorted by primary key.
 Current value of apart field in table interface is not taken into account and all items are enumerated.
+Enumerated are all always all items, apart fields are not taken into account.

 ### IReadOnlyCollection ###
 All relations implements `IReadOnlyCollection<T>`.
-This can be used during debugging immediately, or directly in code - after casting or defining like this: `public interface IRoomTable : IReadOnlyCollection<Room>`
+This can be used during debugging immediately, or directly in code - after casting or defining like this: `public interface IRoomTable : IReadOnlyCollection<Room>`.
+Enumerated are all always all items, apart fields are not taken into account.

 ## Primary Key ##
 One or more fields can be selected as primary key.
 Primary key must be unique in the relation.
 Order of fields in primary key is marked as parameter of `PrimaryKey(i)` attribute.
 Methods expecting primary key as an argument are supposed to contain all fields in the same order as defined, for example in this case: